Sarahegorov98534/notes/README.md

 # 2023-11-20
 - "Write code that is easy to understand and maintain.
 Use clear and descriptive variable names, write concise and well-structured functions, and avoid unnecessary complexity.
 Remember that code is read more often than it is written, so make it readable for yourself and others who may need to work with it in the future."

+# 2023-11-21
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take some time to think through the steps involved.
+Break the process down into smaller, manageable chunks, then allocate time for each step.
+That way, when you start working, everything is already laid out in front of you, making it easier to stay on track and avoid getting lost in the weeds.
+Planning also helps you identify potential roadblocks and challenges early on, allowing you time and resources to address them before they become larger problems.